JacobLey/jacobley/apps/barrelify/README.md

 Make sure your index files are flagged with `// AUTO-BARREL` as the very first characters in the file.
 It will not generate index files by itself.

-`npx barrel ci` will execute a special "dry-run" version, that throws an error if any files are found out of sync.
-This can ensure barrel files are properly generated _before_ checking into version control.
+`npx barrel --ci` will execute a special "dry-run" version, that throws an error if any files are found out of sync.
+This can ensure barrel files are properly generated _before_ checking into version control, or during CI tests.

 <a name="api"></a>
 ## API